modir/using-laminas-framework-book/version2/docs/roles.md

 This will allow you to use the `Filesystem` cache and store cached data in *APP_DIR/data/cache* directory.

-T> If you want to learn more about caching, please refer to the `Laminas\Cache` Laminas component T> documentation.
+> If you want to learn more about caching, please refer to the `Laminas\Cache` Laminas component
+> documentation.

 ### Writing the RbacManager Service